Absurdle

 Absurdle is a 2022 web-based puzzle word game created by Sam Hughes, commonly known as qntm.
 It is a Wordle clone in which the player attempts to guess a five-letter word while the game changes the solution.
 Inspired by his other project Hatetris, he created Absurdle to experiment the passive-aggressiveness of the former game.

 Gameplay

 In Absurdle, the solution is changed each turn.

 In Absurdle, the player attempts to guess a five-letter word, similarly to Wordle.
 However, while Wordle picks a single secret word at the beginning of the game, Absurdle gives the impression of picking a single secret word, but actually considers the entire list of all possible secret words which conform to the player's existing guesses.
-On each guess, Absurdle picks the word coloring which prunes the possible word list the least, attempting to intentionally prolong the game.
+On each guess, Absurdle picks the word coloring which prunes the possible word list the least, giving the player the least possible amount of information and attempting to intentionally prolong the game.
 Unlike Wordle, Absurdle has infinite guesses.